xynerorias/Seed-Shortage/README.md

 <h3>JA version:</h3>

 Requires Json Assets (and by extension, SpaceCore).
-Compatible with all seed mods but only synergizes with the PPJA suite and Farmer to Florist.
+Compatible with all seed mods and custom shops.

 The two main goals was to: